ericd1080/santa-local-ai/README.md

 ## ✨ Features

+### Core Tracking
 - 🌍 **Real-time Santa tracking** - See exactly where Santa is on Christmas Eve
-- 📍 **Location-based perspective** - Calculate Santa's distance from YOUR location (opt-in only, with your explicit consent)
+- 📍 **Location-based perspective** - Calculate Santa's distance from YOUR location (opt-in only)
 - 🤖 **AI-powered messages** - Get personalized greetings from Santa using Ollama + Llama 3.2
-- 🎨 **Beautiful animations** - Twinkling stars, bouncing sleigh, festive visuals
-- 🔒 **100% Local & Private** - No external API calls, all processing on your machine
 - ⏱️ **Live countdown** - See when Santa will reach your area
 - 🎁 **Gift counter** - Track how many presents Santa has delivered

+### Enhanced Experience
+- 🔊 **Christmas Sounds** - Sleigh bells, ho-ho-ho, and gift drop sound effects
+- 🎁 **Animated Gift Drops** - Interactive gift animations with sparkles and trails
+- 📋 **Nice List Checker** - Ask Santa's AI to check if you're on the nice list
+- 🌐 **Multi-language Support** - English and Korean language options
+- ⭐ **Favorite Messages** - Save your favorite Santa messages
+- 🦌 **Reindeer Team Tracking** - Monitor each reindeer's status and formation
+- 🌤️ **Weather Along Route** - Dynamic weather conditions on Santa's journey
+- 🏠 **Chimney Safety Tips** - Rotating safety advice with Santa's personal quotes

+### Privacy & Performance
+- 🔒 **100% Local & Private** - No external API calls, all processing on your machine
+- 🎨 **Beautiful animations** - Twinkling stars, bouncing sleigh, festive visuals

 ### 🔧 Enhanced Configuration System (NEW!)